 #9: The League of Movable Type

 The League of Movable Type is an open source font foundry.
 This means that means all of their fonts are available for free—even when used commercially—so long as you credit the designer.
-On a website or flyer this could mean a simple “font credit” note at the bottom of the page.
-The League is also a community for typeface designers, offering courses for those who want to learn to build their own typeface, and a podcast on all things typography.
-The League is a great spot to find high-quality artistic fonts you know are 100% free for any type of use—just be sure that you give credit where credit is due.
+In a website or flyer, this could involve placing a straightforward “font credit” statement at the page’s bottom.
+Additionally, The League serves as a community for typeface designers, providing courses for individuals aspiring to create their own typefaces, along with a podcast covering a wide array of typography-related topics.
+The League proves to be an excellent resource for discovering top-notch artistic fonts that are unquestionably free for any usage.
+Just remember to appropriately acknowledge the source by giving due credit.

 #10: 1001 Free Fonts